18 Best Home Deals at the Nordstrom Anniversary Sale

 There are tons of stylish and useful home goods deals that are just too good to pass up at this year's sale.
 Shoppers can find anniversary sale items from their favorite brands like Fellow, Schott Zwiesel, Pendleton, Deny Designs.
 Shopping for towel sets, glassware, candles, coffee-making sets and mugs has never been so fun!

-Below are some of the best home deals at Nordstrom's Anniversary Sale!
+Below are some of the best home deals at Nordstrom Anniversary Sale.
+Need more?
+Shop ET Style's picks of the best deals at the Nordstrom Anniversary Sale.

 ET Style's Picks for the Best Home Deals at the Nordstrom Anniversary Sale: